 Mid-tops offer some ankle support, but less than the high-tops shoes.
 These shoes are more flexible and lighter, so they won’t impact your speed as much.

 Low-tops offer almost no ankle support.
 What these shoes lack in support is made up for in the speed they can provide.
 These shoes are ideal for players who need to be quick on the court, but be wary if you are prone to ankle sprains when wearing these shoes.

 If you need a low-top shoe but still want to have some ankle support, you can wear an ankle brace.
 The braces we offer athletes are very sleek and will easily fit into any shoe you wear.
 You can get custom-made braces or pre-fabricated braces.
-To discuss which bracing options would be best for you, please call the office or schedule an appointment online.
+To discuss which bracing options would be best for you, please call the office at or schedule an appointment online.

 A shoe’s traction is found in the outsole.
 Basketball courts are slick, so you want to make sure you select a shoe that has plenty of grip.
 The last thing you want to do is slip while trying to pivot.

 The last thing you want to consider is comfort.
 How much cushion does the shoe have?
 You want to make sure that there is enough cushion along the midsole of the shoe to absorb the shock of running across a basketball court while also making sure the material is breathable.